Peter King (American politician): National security

-King criticized the activities of WikiLeaks and in December 2010 suggested that the group be designated a "terrorist organization" and treated as such by U.S. agencies.
+King criticized the activities of WikiLeaks and in December 2010 suggested that the group be designated a "terrorist organization" and treated as such by US agencies.
 In 2011, King became a co-sponsor of the Stop Online Piracy Act (SOPA).
 He praised Obama's nominations of Leon Panetta for United States Secretary of Defense and David Petraeus for director of the Central Intelligence Agency, saying, "Director Panetta has done an outstanding job at the CIA, and General Petraeus has distinguished himself as one of the great American military leaders.
 Both men ... will be instrumental as we continue to combat the terrorist threat."
 On June 11, 2013, King stated that Edward Snowden should be punished for releasing classified information to the American public, and added that journalists Glenn Greenwald and Laura Poitras should also be punished for publishing classified documents provided by Snowden.
 On June 12, 2013, on Fox News, King called for prosecution of Greenwald, alleging that the journalist was said to be in possession of names of CIA agents around the world and would be "threatening to disclose" them.
 Via Twitter, Greenwald immediately refuted King's claim and called it a "blatant lie".

 King suggested in 2014 that "foreign policy was not a major issue" for Obama, as he had worn a light tan suit in August in Washington the day before.
 He also said that "There's no way any of us can excuse what the president did yesterday" in reference to wearing the light tan suit as he addressed the media.

 King and Rep. Bill Pascrell (D-NJ) asked Congress on March 11, 2015, to make anthrax vaccines that are about to expire and otherwise would be disposed of available to emergency responders.
 They made their request in a letter to fellow members of Congress shortly after King introduced the bill (H.R.
 1300) on March 4, 2015.
 King previously introduced the bill in September 2014, but it was not enacted.

 King supported Trump's 2017 executive order to temporarily curtail immigration to the United States from some Muslim-majority countries until better screening methods are devised.
 He stated that "I don't think the Constitution applies to people coming in from outside the country, especially if there is a logical basis for it."